Calypso (electronic ticketing system): Technical aspects

 A Calypso card, whatever its form (card, watch, mobile phone or other NFC object, etc.) has a microprocessor which contains all the information related to its owner rights for the application, and which implements the Calypso authentication scheme for security.
-This makes a difference with other e-ticketing system, such as London's Oyster card, where the card is only a memory chip with no processing capabilities.
+This differentiates it from other e-ticketing system, such as London's Oyster card, where the card is only a memory chip with no processing capabilities.

 Calypso Networks Association

-A non-for-profit association, Calypso Networks Association (CNA), has been created to regroup the transit network operators using Calypso, and the suppliers of Calypso compliant equipment.
+A non-for-profit association, Calypso Networks Association (CNA), has been created to group the transit network operators using Calypso, and the suppliers of their equipment, together.
 This association promotes the standard to new operators and manufacturers, defines the certification policy to guarantee the compatibility of all current and future products, and governs the evolution of the standard.
-This technical job is actually performed mainly by a subcontractor, Spirtech.
+This technical job is performed mainly by a subcontractor, Spirtech.